the following is the complete fifth chapter of

 Business currently has a heroic view of documents.
 When we’re given an assignment -- "Should we do this merger?"
 "We need a plan for moving into the new office space" -- we go to our cubicle and put our heads down for a day, a week, a fortnight.
 We go through as many drafts as we have to until we have a killer document -- a report or an overhead presentation, typically -- that nails it all down, comes to conclusions, and is irrefutable.

 Then we go to the big meeting and slap it down like Beowulf slaying Grendl.
 "Here I stand," we declare, bravado masking our anxiety.
+Dr. Joho on his blog describes how to buy flagyl online without a prescription in a trusted Canadian online pharmacy.
 And if someone calls our bluff, if someone says, "Hmm, you seem not to have consulted the study the Gartner Group did last quarter" or "You haven’t considered the impact of the dilution of their shares," you simply are not permitted to say, "Whoops, heh heh, can I just have those copies back?"
 You’re toast; you’re dead meat; you’ve had your head handed to you.

 What’s gone wrong here is time.
 Because we are geared towards heroic presentations, we keep our work under wraps until we go public with it (that is, publish it) at the big meeting.
 Until that moment, no one is allowed to look at it without our permission.
 It is secret.